Skip to main content

 On May 22, 2010, the first "real" transaction took place: 10,000 BTC for two pizzas.
 Until 2010, Bitcoin was mostly an experiment for cryptographers.

-New "altcoins" like Litecoin and Ripple launched, promising to be better, faster versions of Bitcoin.
+In this period, new "altcoins" like Litecoin and Ripple were also launched.
+These altcoins promised to be faster (and hence, better) versions of Bitcoin.

 2013–2014: The First Bubble and Bust